In the Line of Fire (1993)

-Hunter: Shit, that's light!
+Hunter: Shit, it's light.
 What's it made of?

-Hunter: Mind if I give it a little dance?
+Hunter: Pretty neat.
+You, uh, you mind if I give her a little dance?

 Hunter: That is great!
-That is really really great!
-You wouldn't want to sell it would you?
+That is really great!
+You, uh, wouldn't be interested in selling her, would ya?

 Hunter: For what?

-Hunter: Now what do you want to do that for, mister?
+Hunter: What would you wanna do that for, mister?

 [proceeds to nonchalantly kill both of the hunters with his gun]

-Leary: The irony is so thick you could choke on it.
+Mitch Leary: [over the phone] The irony is so thick you could choke on it.

-Frank Horrigan: I've never worked with a female agent before.
+Frank Horrigan: [while sitting on the steps of the Lincoln Memorial] I've never worked with a female agent before.
 How many are there?

 Lilly Raines: About 125.